Milwaukie Redevelopment Area 5-Year Action Plan

 • I just saw on the city of Milwaukie's Facebook page that a grocer has signed a lease at the old Albertson's site.
 Any chance there's info on which grocer?

-Mjeff asked over 2 years ago
+Mjeff asked almost 3 years ago

 No word yet on who the tenant will be.